microsoft/FHIR-Converter/README.md

 ## Deploying the FHIR Converter

-The FHIR Converter can be deployed to Azure to run locally.
+The FHIR Converter can be deployed to Azure or run locally.

 ### Deploy to Azure